There are a number of ways you can find out what property attributes, zoning and dwelling entitlements apply to your land.

-A Section 149 Planning Certificate (or Zoning Certificate) is a legal document that confirms the zoning and relevant rules for development of your property.
-Applicants generally purchase Section 149 certificates when considering the sale or purchase of a property.
+A Section 10.7 Planning Certificate (or Zoning Certificate, previously known as a s149) is a legal document that confirms the zoning and relevant rules for development of your property.
+Applicants generally purchase Section 10.7 certificates when considering the sale or purchase of a property.
 A planning certificate must be included in the sale contract.

 While a planning certificate identifies all the relevant planning documents that apply to the property, it does not specify development standards or terms of the instruments.
 A planning certificate is not a development approval.

-Council does not recommend which Section 149 certificate an applicant should purchase.
+Council does not recommend which Section 10.7 certificate an applicant should purchase.
 They are purchased for a wide variety of reasons and each applicant should seek their own legal or professional advice on what type of certificate should be purchased for their individual circumstances.
-Council recommends all applicants talk to their solicitor; conveyancer or certifier to decide which certificate suits their needs.

 Dwelling entitlements on vacant land

-Broadly this is dependent on the land use zone that applies to the property, and relevant provisions of environmental planning instruments such as the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the “Codes SEPP”), and the Port Macquarie-Hastings Local Environmental Plan 2011.
+Broadly, this is dependent on the land use zone that applies to the property, and relevant provisions of the Port Macquarie-Hastings Local Environmental Plan 2011.